zwerm/bot-configs-schema/README.md

 JSON schema of verbose configuration settings for spinning up bot instances in an adapter-driven channel-engine-router (AD-CER) environment.

+`bot.schema.json` defines the schema for the configuration details for a single bot instance.
+`bots.schema.json` defines the schema for a map of bot ids to their respective configuration details for multiple bot instances.

 ### Installing

 Install all dependencies: